 - Avocado Savers – If you go through as many avocados as we do, you need these.
 I’m so pleased with how well they work.

-Learn how to make a homemade poke bowl healthier with cauliflower rice!
+Make homemade poke bowls healthier with cauliflower rice!
 This keto ahi tuna poke bowl recipe is full of flavor and ready in just 20 minutes.

-In a medium bowl, whisk together the coconut aminos, vinegar, and sesame oil.
+In a medium bowl, whisk together the coconut aminos, lime juice, and sesame oil.
 Add the tuna and toss to coat.
 Cover and refrigerate while you prepare the other ingredients, or up to 2 hours.

 Make the spicy mayo sauce according to the instructions here.
 Transfer to a small squeeze bottle, or if you don’t have one, use a small zip lock bag with the corner snipped.